 The award was presented by New Rochelle Mayor Noam Bramson and Mr. Weeramantry.
 Columbus Elementary principal Michael Galland also spoke at the event and shared his commitment to continue to build school’s chess program.
 The parent coordinator for Columbus Elementary, who also helped organize the Chess at the Library event, Joan Waldron was thanked for her continued service to the school.
 Even though her own son is now in 11th grade, Joan has continued to support chess at Columbus Elementary.
 “I don’t know if I would have continued without her ongoing support,” Mr. Hagenauer said.

 Other attendees included Shannon Mauge McCullough, who learned chess as part of Mark’s inaugural class and participated in NSCF chess tournaments back in 1999.
 Today Shannon has a degree in materials science and is a substitute teacher in the New Rochelle schools; he and his mom, Michelene, came to show their support for the on-going value of chess in education.
 Another former student who came is Zaleik Walsh who is now a student at New Rochelle High School.

 These photographs, courtesy of the NSCF’s own Polly Wright, capture the event: Above 1) NSCF Instructor Mike McDermott with kids; 2) Mayor Bramson and Sunil with Mark Hegenauer.
-See more photos in our gallery!
+See more photos in our Community Engagement gallery!